uchicago-capp-30320/ShoulderToShoulder/README.md

 ![Event Recommendation](docs/media/event_suggestion.png)

 And finally, users can contact the developers at any point with questions and concerns they may have!

 ![Contact Us](docs/media/contact_us_page.png)

 ## Application Features
-The frontend, user facing component employs Angular with nodejs dependencies.
+The frontend, user facing component employs Angular with Nodejs dependencies.
 The backend connection employs Django with an AWS Posgres(QL) database.
 All of our application's data is generated through user inputs.

 Special features of our application include:
 - A machine learning module, which trains user preferences and feedback to create personalized event recommendations for each user.
 To generate user recommendations, our machine learning algorithm employs a deep factorization machine (DeepFM).
 - A GIS module, which is used to locate events happening within a specified distance of a user's resident location; verify that inputted addresses exist; and locate places based on a given zipcode.
 - Deployment on AWS, which sets up our app on a server.
-- Deployment on AWS also establishes a CronJob which is used to schedule weekly email notifications sent from the app to users.
+- The AWS deployment also establishes a CronJob which is used to schedule weekly email notifications sent from the app to users.
 Additionally, when users sign up for an event, the event confirmation and information gets sent in an email to the user.
 - Secure information handling is established in multiple ways: 1. users must sign-up and log-in with their email and password (which must, at a minimum, have 8 characters, one lower case letter, one upper case letter, one number, and one special charcter); 2.
 JSON web tokens are used to authorize interaction with our API, including JWT access tokens for each user and also a single, application wide JWT token (each endpoint in the backend has different permissions and can only be accessed if the users / super users possess the required tokens); 3. integrated Zipcode and GIS APIs are used to verify if inputted locations exist, in order to prevent fake locations from being saved to events.

 ## How To Run The App